NewMediaCaucus/nmc-website/README-content-folder.md

 ## This folder uses Git LFS (Large File Storage)
-Git LFS is the Git large file storage.
+Git LFS is the Git Large File Storage.
+You can install it via [github.com](https://git-lfs.com/).

 You need to have a `.gitattributes` file for Git LFS.
 I created one that looks like this so you shouldn't need to make one but check and make sure.

 ```